sebastiansutter/techguides/pages/df17labs/df17labs_start.md

 These short exercises demonstrate the key integration capabilities of App Connect.
 Because this product is a cloud based SaaS offering you can explore it yourself easily from anywhere.

 ## Meet Paradise Audiophiles (Fictional)
-Paradise Audiophiles is a high-end Hifi manufacturer, with 50 years of history building the best in high quality audio and home cinema equipment.
+Paradise Audiophiles is a high-end HiFi manufacturer, with 50 years of history building the best in high quality audio and home cinema equipment.
 They started small, with artisan attention to detail, components and sound quality.
 They’ve grown over the years building on this reputation, and are embracing new technologies and business approaches.

-5 years ago realised they needed to make a big change to keep up with the market, and they merged with a speaker manufacturer Big Blue Tweeters with an overlapping customer base.
+5 years ago they realised they needed to make a big change to keep up with the market, and they merged with a speaker manufacturer, Big Blue Tweeters, with an overlapping customer base.
 The best engineers from the two companies joined forces to design their latest range.
 They took a radically different approach building compact visually beautiful products that fit into modern digital lifestyles – as well as providing the purity of sound both companies are renowned for.

 They sell through a network of small independent dealers, and target the mid to high level market – with individual products such as selling from $500 to in excess of $20,000.